AinulMr/Data-Exploration_COVID-19/README.md

   - The last place is Latvia has the lowest COVID-19 infection percentage at 52.76%.
 There were 976,316 of 1,850,654 people infected with COVID-19.

 #### Conclusion
 Based on the short analysis, I can inform the country with the highest COVID-19 infections is France with 38,997,490 people infected with COVID-19 which has a 57,51% COVID-19 infection percentage.
-It means, only half of the whole France population is infected by COVID-19.
+It means that only half of France's population is infected by COVID-19.
 While Cyprus only has 660,854 people infected with COVID-19.
 It's much better than France with 38,997,490 people infected with COVID-19 but, in Cyprus, the COVID-19 infection percentage is at 73.76%.
-It means if you live in Cyprus, you have a chance of getting infected by COVID-19 at 73.76%.

 ### 2. COVID-19 Death Percentage
 ![](https://github.com/AinulMr/DataAnalyst_Covid/blob/main/COVID-19%20Death%20Percentage.png)